Oak Glen Preserve: Conservation

-Oak Glen Preserve has faced repeated ecological challenges, including invasive pests, storms, and wildfire.
-In 2018, infestations of the goldspotted oak borer caused widespread mortality of black oaks, requiring removal of diseased trees.
-The preserve also lost large numbers of trees during severe snowstorms in 2019–2020, and was impacted by the Apple Fire and El Dorado Fire in 2020.
+Oak Glen Preserve has faced repeated ecological challenges, including pests, storms, and wildfire.
+In 2018, infestations of the invasive goldspotted oak borer caused widespread mortality of black oaks, requiring removal of diseased trees.
+The preserve also lost large numbers of trees during severe snowstorms in 2019–2020 and was affected by the Apple Fire and El Dorado Fire in 2020.

-In 2024, The Wildlands Conservancy and the Global Conservation Consortium for Oak established the Experimental Oak Woodland within the botanic garden.
-The project planted three types of oaks, including Engelmann oak, a species native to warmer and drier areas of Southern California.
-The effort is intended to build resilience to the goldspotted oak borer and anticipated climate shifts, while providing a research and education site for long-term conservation.
+In 2024, The Wildlands Conservancy and the Global Conservation Consortium for Oak established the Experimental Oak Woodland at the preserve.
+The project planted three white oak species, including Engelmann oak, a species native to warmer and drier areas of Southern California.
+The project is intended to improve resilience to the goldspotted oak borer and climate change while serving as a long-term research and education site for oak conservation.

-Oak Glen Preserve contributes to regional landscape connectivity in the Sand to Snow region.
-It lies within a wildlife linkage identified in the South Coast Missing Linkages plan, which emphasized the importance of maintaining habitat corridors between desert and montane ecosystems.
-The preserve was also included in subsequent regional planning efforts, such as the Greater I-10 Conservation Workshop, which highlighted habitat connectivity across the I-10 corridor.
+The preserve lies within a wildlife linkage identified in the South Coast Missing Linkages plan, which emphasized maintaining habitat corridors between desert and montane ecosystems.

 Recreation

 Activities include picnicking, hiking, and educational programs.
-The northern part of the preserve includes Galena Peak (9,324 feet), Wilshire Peak (8,700 feet), Birch Mountain (7,826 feet), and additional nearby peaks such as Cedar Mountain and Oak Glen Peak, which offer scenic views.

-Los Rios Rancho is Southern California's largest apple orchard and has been in operation since 1906.
-From September to November, visitors can pick apples and buy various apple-based products, like cider and pie.
-The orchard is managed through a long-term lease by Riley Family Enterprises, which operates the orchards, packing shed, and bakery, and organizes events during apple season.
-Each fall, Oak Glen draws large crowds for seasonal festivals such as the Apple Butter Festival, which, along with apple picking and other orchard events, makes the community a major regional tourist destination.
+Trails pass through the botanic garden and surrounding landscape, with views of nearby peaks including Wilshire Peak and Pisgah Peak.